aramis-lab/clinica/docs/IO.md

 where:

 - `BIDS_DIRECTORY` is the input folder containing the dataset in a [BIDS](http://bids.neuroimaging.io) hierarchy.
+- `OUTPUT_BIDS_DIRECTORY` is the output path to the new version of your BIDS dataset, with faulty NIfTI centered.
+This folder can be empty or nonexistent.

+Optional arguments:

+- `--modality` is a parameter that defines which modalities are converted.

     !!! tip
     If you want to convert FDG PET images (e.g. with `_trc-18FFDG` key/value in PET filename), use:

     ```shell
     clinica iotools center-nifti bids_directory new_bids_directory --modality "18ffdg_pet"